muckelba/poracleWiki/v4/install/configuration.md

 If you wish to utilize maps as part of your notifications you need to configure the section `geocoding`.
 More information can be found on the [Configuration File](../config_file#geocoding) page.

 ### Validating the file
 After making changes to the file we should ensure it is valid JSON.
 If it is not valid JSON PoracleJS will not start.
-You can use [JSONLint](https://jsonlint.com/) to ensure the file is valid JSON.
-It will attempt to highlight any issues that would cause the file to be invalid JSON.
+The default format resembles cJSON which does not have an online linter.
+You may be able to put it into your browsers developer tools to ensure it is valid JSON.

 PoracleJS has now been configured with the required basic information to run.
 You may want to tinker additional settings but they can all be found on the [Configuration File](../config_file) page.